chaoss/augur/CONTRIBUTING.md

 To ensure all your commits are signed, you may choose to [configure git](https://gist.github.com/xavierfoucrier/c156027fcc6ae23bcee1204199f177da) properly by editing your global ```.gitconfig```

 **Any pull requests containing commits that are not signed off will not be eligible for merge until the commits have been signed off.**

+## Contribution Guidelines

+These apply to all contributions, AI-assisted or not.

+- **Discuss first, then code.** Open or comment on an issue before submitting a PR.
+This avoids wasted effort on both sides.
+- **Read your own work.** If you're not willing to read what you're submitting, don't expect someone else to.
+Review your changes before requesting review.
+- **Engage directly with reviewers.** When a maintainer gives feedback, respond with your own understanding.
+Maintainer feedback is a directive — engage with it seriously, don't treat it as a suggestion to relay elsewhere.
+- **Start small.** Especially for new contributors — submit changes you fully understand, get feedback, iterate.

 ## Generative AI Policy

-You can use AI tools to help with your contributions, subject to the requirements below. **You are the author, and you are accountable for the result.**
+Use whatever tools you want, but there must be a human in the loop. **You are the author, and you are accountable for the result.**

-### What we require
+### Your Responsibility

+1. **Review your own work.** Read and test all AI-generated code or text before submitting.
+If you can't explain why a change works, it's not ready for review.
+If your changes are too long for you to read, they're too long for maintainers to read.

-1. **Disclose AI use.** Complete the AI disclosure section in the PR template.
-This is mandatory.
+2. **Disclose AI use.** Complete the AI disclosure section in the PR template.
 If no AI was used, check the "No generative AI" box — that's a valid answer, and it helps us distinguish from incomplete templates.

-2. **Review before submitting.** Read and test all AI-generated code or text before asking maintainers to review it.
-If you can't explain why a change works, it's not ready for a maintainer to review.
-If your changes are too long for you to read and review, that is a good indication that they are also too long for maintainers to read.

-3. **Engage as yourself.** When maintainers give feedback, respond with your own understanding.
-Passing review comments into an LLM and pasting the output back doesn't help you learn and doesn't respect the reviewer's time.
+3. **Engage with reviewers as yourself.** Passing maintainer feedback to an LLM and relaying the output back doesn't help anyone grow and doesn't sustain our community.
+Respond with your own understanding.

 ### Why we ask

-Reviewing contributions takes real time and energy.
-Submitting unreviewed AI output shifts that burden onto maintainers — this is sometimes called an "extractive contribution."

-Disclosure matters because:

-- **Respect.** Discovering a PR was unreviewed AI output after spending time on it feels like a waste.
-Telling us upfront lets us calibrate.
-- **Research.** Augur measures open source community health.
-Understanding how AI tools are used in our own community is directly relevant to our mission.
-- **Honesty.** Citing your tools is the same principle as citing Stack Overflow.
-It builds trust.
+Citing your sources is the difference between plagiarism and reusing/adapting ideas.
+You should cite the tools you use, whether that is Stack Overflow or an AI tool.
+It builds trust with reviewers and helps us as a CHAOSS project understand how AI tools are used in our own community.

-### What counts
+### What counts as generative AI

-This applies to all contributions: code, issues, PR comments, documentation.

-**Disclose:** code generation, test generation, documentation drafting, AI-assisted code review, substantial refactoring suggestions.

-This policy covers generative AI tools specifically.
-Non-generative tools like spell check, grammar correction, syntax highlighting, and basic IDE autocomplete are not in scope.
+This policy covers generative AI tools, especially (but not only) when used for contributing code, issues, PR comments, and documentation.
+Non-generative tools like spell check, grammar correction, syntax highlighting, and basic/deterministic IDE autocomplete are not in scope.

-### Quality standards

-AI-assisted contributions are held to the **same bar** as everything else.
-Good code is good code regardless of how it was written.
-Bad code gets rejected regardless of how it was written.

-For new contributors: **start small.** Submit changes you fully understand, get feedback, and build from there.
-Large AI-generated PRs that you can't fully explain are hard to review and unlikely to be merged.
+**Examples:** Claude Code, ChatGPT, GitHub Copilot, Cursor, Codex, Gemini, and similar tools that generate, write, or test code or text on your behalf.

 ### Copyright